dy/mircamtl.github.io/_posts/2016-09-13-logo-contest.md

 ---
 comments: true
 published: true
-title: Mirca logo contest
+title: 'MIRCA Logo Design Contest '
 where: 'Anticafé Montréal, 294, rue Sainte-Catherine Ouest, H2X 2A1, Montréal QC'
 ---
-We are looking to recruit some talented, innovative graphic designers to participate in a logo contest!
-We will choose the logo that we believe best reflects our mission and our values.
-Below are some of the works in progress.
-The contestant with the winning design will receive six (6) passes to MIRCA events at Anticafe (valid until May 2017).
+We are looking for talented, innovative graphic designers to participate in a logo design contest for our organization!
+We will choose the logo that we believe best reflects our organization’s mission and values.
+The logo will be used on letterheads of official documents, the MIRCA website, and business cards.

-The logo contest will take place at Anticafe Montreal, 624, rue Sainte-Catherine Ouest, Montreal, QC, CA H2X 2A1 on Thursday September 20th, 2016 at 18h30.
-Please submit your design to russianculturalexchange@gmail.com with the subject "MIRCA Logo Contest" by Wednesday, September 19th, 2016.
+**Who We Are**: MIRCA is a non-profit organization that promotes the greater appreciation of Russian language and culture.
+MIRCA is in the process of expanding from its startup, the Russian Cultural Exchange, into an organization that provides various educational and social networking events for Russian and non-Russian speakers.

+**Reward:** The contestant with the winning design will receive a $100.00 plus five (5) passes to all MIRCA events held at Anticafe ($50.00 value; valid until May 2017), as well as promotional visibility and design credits on our MIRCA website and social media platforms.

+**Submission Criteria**: Final submissions for the web version should be submitted in 72 DPI, RVB; the print document version should be in at least 300 DPI, CMYK.
+The print document version should contain a bleed of 0.25in.
+Both document must be submitted in PDF format.
+Please visit mirca.ca/logo-contest to view existing prototypes for logo designs.
+Deadlines for final submissions must be submitted to russianculturalexchange@gmail.com with “MIRCA Logo Design Contest” in the subject line.
+Documents may be sent as attachments or a link to your online file sharing (i.e., Dropbox) by Friday, September 28th, 2016.
+No restrictions in terms of content!
+We encourage your creative use of images, lettering, drawings, etc!

+**INFO SESSION** will be held on **Thursday, September 20th at 6:30p.m.** We will explain MIRCA’s mission and values, why the existing logotypes are not suitable for the organization, and answer any questions.

 <style>
 .loggos {